mohamedlotfy50/local_llm_serving/README.md

     * **Interface Segregation Principle (ISP):** Clients should not be forced to depend on interfaces they do not use.
     * **Dependency Inversion Principle (DIP):** Depend on abstractions, not on concretions.

-By following these principles, the aim is to create a system that is easy to understand, modify, and extend to support new models and features.
+By following these principles, the aim is to create a system that is easy to understand, modify, and extend to support new models and features, with consideration for **local deployment, containerization, and potential cloud scalability**.

 ## Educational Goals (Checklist)